Skip to content

 Section titled “What the Library Handles vs. What a Runtime Handles”

 The upjack library provides the core entity engine.
-Manifest fields like hooks, schedules, views, and bundle resolution are declarative metadata — they describe desired runtime behavior but require a hosting runtime to act on them.
+Manifest fields like hooks, schedules, views, and bundle resolution are declarative metadata.
+They describe desired runtime behavior but require a hosting runtime to act on them.
 Any runtime that reads the manifest can implement these features; the NimbleBrain platform is one such runtime.

 Featureupjack libraryHosting runtime